gaoadam/Coinbase/README.md

 # Coinbase
-In this project, I use the Python library Beautifulsoup to scrape cryptocurrency pricing data from Coinbase.
-I then visualize and analyze the cryptocurrency data using certain methods.
+In this project, I use the Python library BeautifulSoup to scrape cryptocurrency pricing data from Coinbase.
+I then visualize and analyze the stationarity of the pricing using the augmented Dickey-Fuller method.

 Please read 'Writeup.pdf' for a brief summary of the python files' uses and examples of how the results are visualized and analyzed.